softwareconstruction240/softwareconstruction/instruction/chess-tips/chess-tips.md

 1. **Read the error messages.** The computer doesn’t lie, and it even tells you exactly which line caused the problem!
 2. **Read the specs.** The document is long, but it’s not redundant— it’s helpful.
 All the information has been carefully placed in there to help YOU as a student.
-3. **Search Slack.** It’s really to ask a new question, but first try to use the search feature to find a pre-existing answer.
+3. **Search Discord.** It’s really to ask a new question, but first try to use the search feature to find a pre-existing answer.
 4. **Write your own tests.** Yes, it was convenient in the first phases when we had done that for you, but now we’re expecting you to do this yourself.
 The Phase 3 tests are intentionally less helpful than before.
 Rely on manual testing, or write your own tests from the beginning.
 5. **Appreciate the learning opportunity.** We (the instructors) designed this course to teach you new things.
 You are supposed to wrestle with new concepts and challenges, but it is possible.
 Think through the problems; you can do it!